Archaeoastronomy and Stonehenge: Newham and the Station Stones

-In 1966, C. A. ‘Steve' Newham described an alignment for the equinoxes by drawing a line between one of the Station Stones with a posthole next to the Heel Stone.
+In 1966, C. A. 'Peter' Newham described an alignment for the equinoxes by drawing a line between one of the Station Stones with a posthole next to the Heel Stone.
 He also identified a lunar alignment; the long sides of the rectangle created by the four station stones matched the Moon rise and moonset at the major standstill.
 Newham also suggested that the postholes near the entrance were used for observing the saros cycle.